junedkh/jmdkh-mltb/README.md

 ### Limits
 - `STORAGE_THRESHOLD`: To leave specific storage free and any download will lead to leave free storage less than this value will be cancelled.
 Don't add unit, the default unit is `GB`.
 - `LEECH_LIMIT`:  To limit the Torrent/Direct/ytdlp leech size.
 Don't add unit, the default unit is `GB`.
-- `MAX_PLAYLIST`: To limit the ytdlp playlist in leech mode. `Str`
+- `MAX_PLAYLIST`: To limit number of files for ytdlp playlist in leech mode. `Int`
 - `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
 Don't add unit, the default unit is `GB`.
 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.
 - `TORRENT_LIMIT`: To limit the size of torrent download.
 Don't add unit, the default unit is `GB`.
 - `DIRECT_LIMIT`: To limit the size of direct link download.
 Don't add unit, the default unit is `GB`.
 - `YTDLP_LIMIT`: To limit the size of ytdlp download.
 Don't add unit, the default unit is `GB`.
-- `GDRIVE_LIMIT`: To limit the size of Google Drive folder/file which you can use for leech etc. Don't add unit, the default unit is `GB`.
+- `GDRIVE_LIMIT`: To limit the size of Google Drive folder/file link for leech, Zip, Unzip.
+Don't add unit, the default unit is `GB`.

 ### Group Features
 - `FSUB_IDS`: Fill chat_id of groups/channel you want to force subscribe.
-Separate them by space. `Str`
+Separate them by space. `Int`
   - it will apply only for member
-- `USER_MAX_TASKS`: Maximum number of tasks for each user apply only for member
+- `USER_MAX_TASKS`: Maximum number of tasks for each group members at a time. `Int`
-- `ENABLE_CHAT_RESTRICT`: To enable restriction when start download
+- `ENABLE_CHAT_RESTRICT`: To enable restriction when download started. `Bool`
-  - it will restrict until 1 minute apply only for member
+  - it will restrict the user for 1 minute.
-- `ENABLE_MESSAGE_FILTER`: To enable not allow download for message with captions or forwarded (inshort no promotion)
+- `ENABLE_MESSAGE_FILTER`: If enabled then bot will not download files with captions or forwarded. `Bool`
-  - it will apply only for member
-- `STOP_DUPLICATE_TASKS`: To enable stop duplicate task across multiple bots
+- `STOP_DUPLICATE_TASKS`: To enable stop duplicate task across multiple bots. `Bool`
-  - **Note**: all bot have added same database link.
+  - **Note**: all bot must have added same database link.
-- `DISABLE_DRIVE_LINK`: To disable google drive link button in case you need it.
+- `DISABLE_DRIVE_LINK`: To disable google drive link button in case you need it. `Bool`

 ### Extra Features
 - `SET_COMMANDS`: To set bot commands automatically on every startup.
 Default is `False`. `Bool`
   - **Note**: or you can set it manually according to your needs few commands are available [here](#bot-commands-to-be-set-in-botfatherhttpstmebotfather)
 - `DISABLE_LEECH`: It will disable leech functionality.
 Default is `False`. `Bool`
-- `ENABLE_DM`: It will enable dm functionality for sending Mirrored/Leeched files.
+- `ENABLE_DM`: If enabled then bot will send Mirrored/Leeched files in user's DM.
 Default is `False`. `Bool`
 - `DELETE_LINKS`: It will delete links on download start.
 Default is `False`. `Bool`

 ------